chookrib/Castle.Facilities.IBatisNet/README.md

 # Castle.Facilities.IBatisNet

-This project base on IBatisNet.DataMapper-1.6.2, adding and improving some functions.
+This project base on IBatisNet.DataMapper-1.6.2, improving and adding some fetures.

 ## Improving and Fetures